sandy366/LearnAI-KnowledgeMiningBootcamp/README.md

 1. [Lab 6](./labs/lab-bot-business-documents.md) - Build and Integrate a **Bot** with Cognitive Search API

 1. [Lab 7](./labs/lab-final-case.md) - **Architecture Design Session**

+> Note: Once you've completed the labs, we recommend deleting the resource group (and all the resources in it) to avoid incurring extra charges.

 ### Q&A and Survey